Paroxysmisch/genome-assembly/dissertation/main.typ

 $

 #modelexplanation[
-  Integrating the symmetry feature from @symgatedgcn into GAT+Edge, to form SymGAT+Edge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
+  Integrating the symmetry mechanism from @symgatedgcn into GAT+Edge, to form SymGAT+Edge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
 The model is just provided with a graph, with no information regarding what constitutes a forward and reverse edge.
 ]

 === SymGatedGCN+Mamba